-MicroPulse P3 Probe.
-The MicroPulse P3® Probe is used with our Cyclo G6 laser system to perform MicroPulse TLT.
+MicroPulse P3® Delivery Device.
+The MicroPulse P3 is used with our Cyclo G6 Laser system to perform MicroPulse TLT.
 The MicroPulse P3 Probe is used on an anesthetized eye in the doctor's office or in the OR.
 The non-incisional procedure takes just a few minutes and results in minimal post-operative recovery for the patient.
 MicroPulse TLT may be used to treat a wide variety of glaucoma types, including open-angle and closed-angle glaucoma, and a broad range of disease severity.

-Since the launch of the MicroPuls P3 Probe, we have worked with physicians to optimize treatment techniques and clinical outcomes.
-During our collaborations, we learned that minor ergonomic probe modifications could facilitate easier use and result in more consistent clinical outcomes.
-In the fourth quarter of fiscal year 2019, we released a revised MicroPulse P3 Probe that reflects these modifications.
-Initial feedback from approximately 150 physicians has been very positive in terms of better viewing of the treatment area, ease of treating small eyes and deep-set eyes, more intuitive probe orientation and placement, better stabilization of the probe on the eye, and improved light coupling to the tissue.
-In addition, physicians have continued to observe excellent safety profiles and good preliminary clinical results.
+Since the launch of the MicroPulse P3, we have worked with physicians to optimize treatment techniques and clinical outcomes.
+During our collaborations, we learned that minor ergonomic probe modifications could facilitate easier use and result in consistent clinical outcomes.
+In 2019, we released a revised MicroPulse P3 Probe that reflects these modifications.
+Feedback from physicians on our revised MicroPulse P3 has been very positive in terms of better viewing of the treatment area, ease of treating small eyes and deep-set eyes, more intuitive probe orientation and placement, better stabilization of the probe on the eye, and improved light coupling to the tissue.
+Physicians have continued to observe excellent safety profiles and good preliminary clinical results.

-G-Probe.
-The G-Probe® is used in procedures to treat uncontrolled glaucoma, typically described as "refractory glaucoma".
+G-Probe® Delivery Device.
+The G-Probe is used in procedures to treat uncontrolled glaucoma, typically described as "refractory glaucoma."
 The G-Probe delivers CW laser to the ciliary body and is believed to stop the production of aqueous humor, thus reducing IOP.
 The G-Probe's non-invasive procedure takes approximately ten minutes and is performed on an anesthetized eye in the doctor's office or OR.
 The G-Probe is a sterile disposable product.

-G-Probe Illuminate.
-The G-Probe Illuminate® is also used in procedures to treat refractory glaucoma.
-The proprietary illumination feature allows for more targeted treatment and may offer additional clinical benefits.
+G-Probe Illuminate® Delivery Device.
+The G-Probe Illuminate is also used in procedures to treat refractory glaucoma.
+The proprietary illumination feature allows for targeted treatment and may offer additional clinical benefits.
 The G-Probe Illuminate is a sterile disposable product.

-EndoProbe.
-Our EndoProbe® family of products are used for endophotocoagulation, a retinal treatment procedure performed in the hospital OR or surgery center during a vitrectomy procedure.
+EndoProbe®.
+Our EndoProbe family of products are used for endophotocoagulation, a retinal treatment procedure performed in the hospital OR or surgery center during a vitrectomy procedure.
 Vitrectomy procedures are performed to treat proliferative diabetic retinopathy, macular holes, retinal tears and detachments.
 These disposable probes are available in tapered, angled, stepped, aspirating, illuminating, and adjustable styles, as well as a wide variety of sizes.
 The EndoProbe is a sterile disposable product.